 Certainly!
 Developing custom-tailored DMPs is a key service of GFBio.
 DMPs are living documents helping you to organize and update all relevant information on the handling of your research data before and during your research project.
 Learn more about data management planning or contact our helpdesk for information and support.

-Start the GFBio Data Management Planning Tool and create your own data management plan to be integrated in your research proposal!
+Start the GFBio Data Management Planning Tool and create your own data management plan to be integrated into your research proposal!

 More information on DMP can be found here.

 You can upload max.
-20 MB per submission.
-If the file size exceeds 20 MB, please only upload representative data.
+20 files with a total size of 200 MB per submission.
+If the total size exceeds 200 MB, please only upload representative data.
 Later, a curator will assist you in transferring your complete data set.

-Go to the data submission page and start the submission process (click at “start a data submission”).
-If you have molecular sequence data, please use the molecular submission workflow (click at “start a molecular submission”).
-In both cases you are asked to answer a limited number of questions before you can upload your data (respectively metadata) files.
+Go to the data submission page and start the submission process.
+Log in with your GFBio account (or via your institutional DFN-AAI login).
+After successful login you are asked to answer a limited number of questions before you can upload your data (respectively metadata) files.
 The uploaded files will be checked by our curators for standard conformance and they will come back to you if they need additional information.

 All GFBio data centers guarantee a minimum archival period of 10 years.